mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Furioso is a giant, frozen world with an insidious atmosphere consisting largely of hydrogen but with significant amounts of methane and ammonia present as well.
-Life in this strange environment is bizarre by human standards and the ice crawler is a good example of Furioso’s unique biology.
+Life in this strange environment is bizarre by human standards and the ice crawler is a good example of Furioso's unique biology.

 Ice crawlers have flat, low-slung bodies, reminiscent of a Terrestrial caterpillar in shape, measuring some three meters in length and suspended between five pairs of jointed, exoskeletal legs.
-An eleventh ‘leg’ extends behind the creature; each leg ends in a polydactyl foot padded with microscopic grippers that ensure firm footing on any surface
+An eleventh 'leg' extends behind the creature; each leg ends in a polydactyl foot padded with microscopic grippers that ensure firm footing on any surface

 - even glass-smooth ice.

-Four modified legs ring the creature’s anterior end (there is no head as such) and act as shovels, scrapers and rock lifters, throwing rocks into a ventral ‘hopper’ ringed by muscular rock crushing ‘teeth’.
+Four modified legs ring the creature's anterior end (there is no head as such) and act as shovels, scrapers and rock lifters, throwing rocks into a ventral 'hopper' ringed by muscular rock crushing 'teeth'.
 The creatures are sheathed in a glittering, steel-hard exo skeletal armor; this gives them the almost artificial appearance that so confused the first observers.
 However, spongy organs are present all along each side of the creature, just above the leg body joints.
-These organs, ranging in colour from brown to dull orange to bright red, are the analogues to lungs for the ice crawler; which ‘breathes’ hydrogen.
-No muscular action is involved in this process; hydrogen is diffused through the spongy tissue and sequestered and collected chemically within the creature’s body.
+These organs, ranging in colour from brown to dull orange to bright red, are the analogues to lungs for the ice crawler; which 'breathes' hydrogen.
+No muscular action is involved in this process; hydrogen is diffused through the spongy tissue and sequestered and collected chemically within the creature's body.

 The ice crawler metabolises rock.
 They have a dual poly-chain silicon- carbon biochemistry, using silicon in some biochemical reactions and